matrix-org/trafficlight-adapter-element-call/README.md

 v4l2loopback
 ```

-Run the docker containers:
+Run the docker containers in separate terminal windows / screen / tmux:
 ```
-docker run -it --mount type=bind,source=/home/michaelk/video-out,destination=/video --device /dev/video11 -e TRAFFICLIGHT_LOOPBACK_DEVICE=/dev/video11 trafficlight-adapter-element-call:main
+docker run -it --device /dev/video11 -e TRAFFICLIGHT_LOOPBACK_DEVICE=/dev/video11 ghcr.io/vector-im/trafficlight-adapter-element-call:main
-docker run -it --mount type=bind,source=/home/michaelk/video-out,destination=/video --device /dev/video12 -e TRAFFICLIGHT_LOOPBACK_DEVICE=/dev/video12 trafficlight-adapter-element-call:main
+docker run -it --device /dev/video12 -e TRAFFICLIGHT_LOOPBACK_DEVICE=/dev/video12 ghcr.io/vector-im/trafficlight-adapter-element-call:main
-docker run -it --mount type=bind,source=/home/michaelk/video-out,destination=/video --device /dev/video13 -e TRAFFICLIGHT_LOOPBACK_DEVICE=/dev/video13 trafficlight-adapter-element-call:main
+docker run -it --device /dev/video13 -e TRAFFICLIGHT_LOOPBACK_DEVICE=/dev/video13 ghcr.io/vector-im/trafficlight-adapter-element-call:main
 ```
-You now have 3 of these running on your machine which can step through a TL test.
+You now have 3 of these running on your machine which can step through one TL test.

 If you wish to run these against a local copy of element-call or trafficlight; you may need to set --network=host to gain access to eg, "http://localhost:4173", which is where element call runs by default, or http://localhost:5000/ where trafficlight runs.

+If you're wanting access to screenshots and videos before they're uploaded to trafficlight, you may wish to bind mount "/videos" to a location on your machine, for example `--mount type=bind,source=/home/michaelk/video-out,destination=/video`

-You might also want to run them in a `while sleep 5; do docker ...; done` type loop; that will allow them to recycle repeatedly as tests complete and the next test starts.
+If you're running a large set of tests, you will want to wrap these in some sort of restart loop; for example: `while sleep 5; do docker ...; done`.
+The adapter exits when the test finishes or errors, and so provides a clean slate for the next test to start.

 ## Testing the adapter

-Trafficlight is a bit oversized for testing adapter changes.
+Trafficlight as a while is a bit oversized for testing adapter changes.
 There are small python scripts that fake a trafficlight endpoint enough to test specific flows of the adapter; probably easier to use that than have to restart entire test cases in trafficlight repeatedly.

 Try using `matrix-org/trafficlight`'s `adapter-manager/element-call-browser.py` for a quick example of this.